 MODULE ONE: 1865–1877

 PERIOD SUMMARY: The Confederacy surrendered to the Union Army on April 9, 1865, ending the Civil War.
 Five days later, President Lincoln was assassinated, and the daunting task of reincorporating the 11 defeated secessionist states became even more difficult.
-Between 1865 and 1870, the US Congress—made up only of representatives from states that had remained in the Union—passed three amendments to the Constitution (the 13th, 14th, and 15th) that, respectively, abolished slavery; granted African Americans citizenship and “equal protection of the laws”; and prohibited denying the right to vote based on “race, color, or previous condition of servitude.”
+Between 1865 and 1870, the US Congress passed three amendments to the Constitution (the 13th, 14th, and 15th) that, respectively, abolished slavery; granted African-Americans citizenship and “equal protection of the laws”; and prohibited denying the right to vote based on “race, color, or previous condition of servitude.

-Below you’ll find excerpts from selected articles that ran in The Nation between 1865 and 1877.
+Below you’ll find excerpts from selected articles that were published in The Nation between 1865 and 1877.